RaraWriter/cit470/ids_sensor/README.md

 These hints assume you will follow the recommendation to deploy a Security Onion VM.
 - Spend some time studying the <a href="https://docs.securityonion.net/" target="_blank" ref="noopener">Security Onion documentation</a>.
 Get acquainted with its architectures, its many components and its "containerized" organization.
-  - Do NOT deploy a Security Onion with a minimal IMPORT architecture.
+  - Do **not** deploy a Security Onion with a minimal import architecture.
-Although that's what the documentation's "First Time Users" section recommends, that configuration is, unfortunately, NOT suitable for your sensor.
+Although that's what the documentation's "First Time Users" section recommends, that configuration is, unfortunately, **not** suitable for your sensor.
-Instead, plan for an EVALUATION, or better yet, a STANDALONE architecture for your installation.
+Instead, plan for an evaluation, or better yet, a standalone architecture for your installation.
   - Heed the recommendations in the "Hardware Requirements" section.
 Your sensor will need a lot more CPU cores, RAM, and storage space than any of your other servers.
 If your selected architecture requires 4 CPU cores,